landoskape/cortexlab-rigtools/README.md

 ⚠️ **WARNING:** The utilities here will only work as you expect insofar as you set these paths correctly! ⚠️

+> [!WARNING]
-<span style="background-color: #ff4d4d; color: white; padding: 8px 12px; border-radius: 4px; font-weight: bold; display: inline-block;">WARNING: The utilities here will only work as you expect insofar as you set these paths correctly!</span>
+> The utilities here will only work as you expect insofar as you set these paths correctly!

 Follow the instructions on the rigbox github page to set your dat paths.